lazypuff/DMF_in_DRP/PathDSP/README.md

 OutputName_nds3.Prediction.txt: The prediction results for the "Null-Drug" setting 3 for PathDSP.

 These "Null-Drug" settings differ with each other due to different shuffling of the drug molecular fingerprints.
 Three replicates are designated to measure the variability of the "Null-Drug" setting.

+#### analysis

+PathDSP_result_analysis.py: the python code to calculate the statistics shown in the paper.
+Please use it interactively.

 ## Example